123p10/Sudoku-Solver/readme.md

 # Sudoku Solver
-This is a Sudoku Solver made in Java
+This is a Sudoku Solver made in Java.
+Taken from the Programming-Projects repository

 #### Features
 - Measures elapsed time of solution